-Pull-ups are a great exercise to do and you only need a bar of some sort to do them and your body.
+Pull-ups have always been a great exercise to do and you only need your bodyweight and a bar to do them.
 For those who can’t do a pull up yet, you may be looking to get your first one.
 For those who can, you’re probably looking to increase the number that you can do.
-So whether you can do one or 100, this is a guide on how to do more pull-ups that you can easily follow.
+So whether you can do one or 100, this is an easy to follow guide on how to do more pull-ups.

 For this article we’ve made a workout to help you in your training.
 Check it out here.